vgmstream/vgmstream/doc/USAGE.md

 - `test.exe -s 1 -S 5 -o bgm.wav file.bank`: writes 5 subsongs, but all overwrite the same file = wrong.
 - `test.exe -s 1 -S 5 -o bgm_?02s.wav file.bank`: writes 5 subsongs, each named differently = correct.

-Some plugins are able to "unpack" those files automatically into the playlist.
-For others without support, you can create multiple .txtp (explained below) to select one of the subsongs (like `bgm.sxd#10.txtp`).
+For other players without support, or to play only a few choice subsongs, you can create multiple `.txtp` (explained later) to select one, like `bgm.sxd#10.txtp` (plays subsong 10 in `bgm.sxd`).

 You can use this python script to autogenerate one `.txtp` per subsong: https://github.com/vgmstream/vgmstream/tree/master/cli/tools/txtp_maker.py